 In State v.
 Sawyer, 187 A.3d 377 (Vt.
 2018), an opinion applying the common law's physical proximity test, the Vermont Supreme Court found insufficient evidence that Jack Sawyer, who confessed to planning a mass shooting at his former high school, had satisfied the actus reus requirement for the crime of attempt.
 Sawyer had written about his plans in a journal, had selected a date for the shooting, had a shotgun and 17 rounds of ammunition in his possession, planned to buy a handgun and observe the school resource officer's daily routine, and told police that "he wanted to exceed the body count from the Virginia Tech shooting."
-Reasoning that, under Vermont law, an attempt is "the direct movement toward the commission [of the crime] after the preparations are made'" - "a preparatory act 'such as would be likely to end, if not extraneously interrupted, in the consummation of the crime'" - the court noted that its precedent made clear that, "despite a showing of the intent to commit the offense, obtaining the tools necessary to complete an intended crime did not constitute an attempt to commit that crime."
+Reasoning that, under Vermont law, an attempt is "'the direct movement toward the commission [of the crime] after the preparations are made'' - "a preparatory act 'such as would be likely to end, if not extraneously interrupted, in the consummation of the crime'' - the court noted that its precedent made clear that, "despite a showing of the intent to commit that crime."
 Concluding that Sawyer had committed "no act that was the 'commencement of the consummation' of the crimes he [was] charged with," the court held that he could not be detained without bail.
 As a result of the court's ruling, the prosecution dropped the felony charges against Sawyer and charged him with the misdemeanor offenses of criminal threatening and carrying a dangerous weapon.

 Within weeks of the court's decision, the Vermont legislature passed a bill criminalizing "domestic terrorism," defined as willfully "taking a substantial step to commit a violation" of the state's criminal laws with the intent either to "cause death or serious bodily injury to multiple persons" or to "threaten any civilian population with mass destruction, mass killings, or kidnapping."
 The statute defines a "substantial step" as "conduct that is strongly corroborative of the actor's intent to complete the commission of the offense."
 13 Vt.
 Stat.
-Ann. § 1703(a).
+Ann. § 3521(a).
 In addition, the legislature passed gun-control legislation that expanded background checks for firearms purchases, banned bump stocks, raised the minimum age for purchasing a gun to 21, limited the size of magazines to ten rounds, and allowed police to take weapons away from individuals deemed to pose a significant threat to themselves or others.
-See Vermont Evolves on Guns, Led by GOP Governor, Bos.
-GLobe, Apr.
+See Vermont Evolves on Guns, Led by GOP Governor, BOS.
+GLOBE, Apr.
 13, 2018, at A10.